xcart/xcart-docs/_pages/kb_en/modules/social_login/setting_up_facebook_login_for_your_store.md

 6. On the first step of the wizard enter your site URL and click **Save** and **Continue**:
     ![quickstart.png]({{site.baseurl}}/attachments/ref_vpEKPoyM/quickstart.png)

-7. The next steps are already integrated in the Social Login module, you can skip them.
+7. The next steps are already integrated in the Social Login addon, you can skip them.
 	![facebook_5.png]({{site.baseurl}}/attachments/ref_vpEKPoyM/facebook_5.png)

 8. Scroll to the page top and use the **Settings** -> **Basic** section to see the app details:
     ![app_id.png]({{site.baseurl}}/attachments/ref_vpEKPoyM/app_id.png)

-    Copy-paste your App ID and App Secret to use later in the configuration of the **Social Login** module.
+    Copy-paste your App ID and App Secret to use later in the configuration of the **Social Login** addon.
     Make sure the following fields are filled in with your X-Cart site info:
     * App Domains
     * Privacy Policy URL